 Aspirin is an OTC NSAID that treats pain and inflammation.
 It can help treat your OA symptoms to enhance your quality of life.

 Ibuprofen is an NSAID available in both OTC and prescription strengths.
-Taking ibuprofen long-term is not recommended because of the risk of stomach bleeding and heart attack.
-The U.S. Food and Drug Administration (FDA) recommends taking the smallest dose that works for you and only taking it for up to 10 days.
-You should not take ibuprofen for longer than 10 days unless your doctor tells you to.
+Taking ibuprofen long term is not recommended because of the risk of stomach bleeding and heart attack.

 Naproxen sodium and naproxen (Aleve)